How Long Can You Keep Your Teeth With Periodontal Disease?

 Severity of your Periodontal Disease

 Periodontal disease worsens over time if left untreated.
 If we catch the infection early, there is an excellent chance that we will be able to save your teeth.
-In most cases, the periodontal disease can be stopped and even reversed.
-Over the years, our periodontists have treated thousands of patients with periodontal disease and have a long track record of success in saving our patient’s natural teeth.
+In most cases, periodontal disease can be stopped and even reversed.
+Over the years, our periodontists have treated thousands of patients with periodontal disease and have a long track record of success in saving our patients’ natural teeth.

 The prognosis is worse for severe cases of gum disease where the disease has been left untreated for many years or decades.
 In certain instances, the periodontal disease has progressed too far, and we cannot save the teeth.
-However, the good news is that there are several steps you can take right now that can stop the progression of periodontal disease and improve your chances of keeping your natural teeth.
+These cases rarely affect all of the teeth at once, however, meaning you may be able to save at least some of your natural teeth even if you have advanced periodontal disease.
+That’s encouraging because your remaining teeth can be used as anchor points to rebuild your smile.

 Periodontal disease self-care